UniMath/agda-unimath/src/elementary-number-theory/universal-property-integers.lagda.md

           ( equiv-comparison-map-Eq-ELIM-ℤ P p0 pS s t)))
 ```

-We finally arrive at the dependent universal property of ℤ
+### The dependent universal property of the integers

 ```agda
 abstract